Table of Contents

 - It can be a suitable choice for new parents or individuals in their 40s or 50s, looking for coverage until retirement.

 - Compared to a 30-year policy, it offers long-term coverage at a more affordable rate.

 - Consider other factors such as future plans for having children or the length of your career when choosing this policy.

 - Costs vary based on factors like death benefit amount, age, gender, health, and lifestyle.

 Are you interested in purchasing term life insurance?
 It could be one of the most important decisions you make, but which term length is right for your needs?
 Twenty years is one popular term option, as it overlaps with several key financial life events.

 What Is a 20-Year Term Life Policy?

 A 20-year term life policy provides you with temporary life insurance coverage for a limited duration.
 When you buy a 20-year term life insurance policy, your coverage is guaranteed for the next 20 years.
 As long as you continue paying your premiums, your coverage will stay in force.
 Your policy will expire after 20 years, however, and you'll need to buy another policy if you want to stay insured.
 Your premium also stays the same for the entire 20 years.

+The cost of term insurance depends on how long it lasts, with longer-coverage policies costing more.
 A 20-year term policy is in the middle, as it generally costs more than 10- and 15-year term policies, but less than a 30-year term policy.

 How Does a 20-Year Term Life Policy Work?